Dear Healthcare Provider,

 1. A proven HIPAA compliant infrastructure

-A HIPAA compliant infrastructure will possess all the controls you need in your environment to preserve the confidentiality, integrity, and availability of protected health data – both in transit and at rest.
-This means that the data that passes through your website portals, your network, and to your database servers will have an excellent chance of being kept safe from malicious attack.
+A HIPAA-compliant infrastructure will possess all the controls you need in your environment to preserve the confidentiality, integrity, and availability of protected health data – both in transit and at rest.
+This means that the data that passes through your website portals, your network, and your database servers will have an excellent chance of being kept safe from malicious attacks.